In this section

 Online Courses and Programs

-Many of the courses required for the MA and MDiv programs may be taken online.
+All of the courses required for the MA in Bible and some of the courses required for the MDiv programs may be taken online.
 You do not usually need to be online at a specific time of the day to complete online courses.
-Online courses are considered non-traditional*.
 If you want to complete a degree entirely online, consider the MA in English Bible.